 What to see: Tallinn Old town, the most beautiful and medieval old town I’ve ever come across, and it’s cobbled streets and main square are flanked by rows of beautiful pastel coloured buildings.
 Wandering the streets will keep you entertained for hours, but don’t miss the many viewing points that can be found throughout the city and it’s walls.
 These viewing platforms and public spaces give incredible views across Tallinn, and each have their own quirky feel to them.

 What to do: In December visit the Christmas market that surrounds the giant Christmas tree in the main square, during other months take the city tourist train for a more relaxed way to explore the city, visit the incredible St Alexander Nevsky Cathedral, the Russian Orthodox church sat at the top of the hill, or pay a visit to the oldest working pharmacy in Europe – Raeapteek.
+Here’s a more detailed post on how to make a winter visit to Tallinn like a fairytale.

 Where to eat and drink: Try traditional Estonian dishes at Kuldse Notsu Korts (Golden Piglet Inn), where you’ll find a very meat based menu.
 Also in the Old Town the Italian Controvento was my favourite, and is down the famous St Katherine’s Passage which is totally adorable.
 At Olde Hansa, you’ll enjoy a tankard of beer at the most medieval looking pub you can find, and just outside the Old Town, at Lounge 24 on the rooftop of the Radisson you can enjoy a cocktail with a view.